freeCodeCamp/freeCodeCamp/README.md

 ## freeCodeCamp.org's open-source codebase and curriculum

-[freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
+<p align="justify"> [freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://www.freecodecamp.org/donate) to help millions of busy adults transition into tech.
-Our community has already helped more than 40,000 people get their first developer job.
+Our community has already helped more than 40,000 people get their first developer job. </p>

-Our full-stack web development and machine learning curriculum is completely free and self-paced.
-We have thousands of interactive coding challenges to help you expand your skills.
+<p align="justify"> Our full-stack web development and machine learning curriculum is completely free and self-paced.
+We have thousands of interactive coding challenges to help you expand your skills. </p>

 ## Table of Contents